project-chip/connectedhomeip/docs/guides/darwin.md

 ## Source Compatibility

-Each release of an Apple operating system, or developer preview release may bring a new SHA from this repository, which can be helpful for to reference which changes are present in the release for testing.
+Each release of an Apple operating system, or developer preview release may bring a new SHA from this repository, which can be helpful for determining which changes are present in the release for testing.for determining

 Listed are the Current SHAs: